mr-easy/Badminton-Stroke-Classification/Readme.md

 The peaks in the above plot are the shots, and in between we have some rest times.
 The shots are not at uniform intervals, sometimes the rest period is very long (as in between 160 and 200 in above plot).
 So we need to extract out shots from this continous plot and remove all these players' resting periods.

 The approach we took was to take a window around the peaks in the signal.
 Many design decisions were to be made, like, should the window by dynamic or fixed?
-If fixed, window size? peaks in which signal, accelorometer or gyroscope, x or y or z? one signal or many signals? how to consider some spike as peak? any thresholding? any noise reduction algorithm?
+If fixed, window size? peaks in which signal, accelerometer or gyroscope, x or y or z? one signal or many signals? how to consider some spike as peak? any thresholding? any noise reduction algorithm?

 We did some EDA by plotting all the data and chose a window size of 13.
 This was our choice by our observations.
 And we chose the ay-signal to consider for extracting peaks and window, with different threshold values for each class of stroke.